nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 Tips:

 - At least 16 Coal must be acquired, including any previously acquired, in order to smelt the required number of bars and craft a Scarecrow.
+- You may acquire Mixed Seeds by cutting Weeds in The Mines.
+You may plant these on The Farm if you wish.

 Instructions: